 The next morning they got Sandra's rig fixed up and by early afternoon we were off on our rv adventures again.
 For the next 4 nights we parked at the Desert Diamond Casino in Tucson where Tom and Robert managed to lose some money without trying too hard, and we all did some exploring.

-One day we spent several hours at the Arizona-Sonora Desert Museum, which is a fantastic place.
+We spent several hours one day at the Arizona-Sonora Desert Museum, which is a fantastic place.
 There are great exhibits in the buildings, walking trails through the desert, and huge saguaro cactus everywhere.
 There is a big screened room with 16 hummingbirds zooming around like little missiles.

 We visited several art galleries in North Tucson one afternoon, and the following day drove south to Tubac, a really nifty arts community.